alexpolonsky/doswah.com/about.md

 Born and raised in Hawaii.
 In 2015, I packed up my bags and moved to Redmond, Washington to work as a Software Test Engineer at Microsoft.
 <br><br>
-Using TV show quotes and song lyrics daily to navigate life.
+TV show quotes and song lyrics daily to pilot the wonders of everyday life.